GallTech/rag-lab/README.md

 A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~100,000 Artificial Intelligence research papers.

 Each top-level folder represents a functional stage in the pipeline.
 The lab ingests ~100,000 AI/ML/Math/Stats research papers from **SharePoint**, **OpenAlex**, and other sources.
 It extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented LLM reasoning.
+Sub-folder structure is currently very fluid.
+The layout will stabalise towards the end of Sept 2025 as I approach 1.0.

 - **Flexible LLM backends**: OpenAI’s ChatGPT, Google Gemini, or local models.
 - **Interchangeable components**: ingestion, embedding, vector storage, retrieval orchestration, and LLM reasoning are decoupled.